 sudo dpkg -P unifi

-3. After the command above completes, the controller should be fully purged from the system.
+3. After the command above completes, the application should be fully purged from the system.
 In addition, a reboot should take care of any residual files.

 Depending on the OS type (win10/server) navigation may vary.